dbmdz/flusswerk/README.md

     .build();
 ```

-Here it is important that the classes do not keep a state (or do so in a threadsafe way) because the function's apply method is called in multile threads at the same time.
+Here it is important that the classes do not keep a state (or do so in a threadsafe way) because the function's apply method is called in multiple threads at the same time.